Plants in family rosaceae

 Prunus persica 'Early Elberta' is a yellow freestone peach variety known for its large, firm peaches with a yellow and red blush skin.
 It blooms with bright pink flowers in early spring and is self-fertile, though it benefits from cross-pollination.
 This semi-dwarf tree grows 15 to 20 feet tall and wide, thriving in USDA zones 5-9.

-Prunus persica ssp. nucipersica 'June Princess'
+Prunus persica ssp. nucipersica 'Red Gold'

 Rubus 'Apache'